puma/puma/docs/deployment.md

 puma to start running that new code.
 Minimizing the amount of time the server is unavailable would be nice as well.
 Here's how to do it:

-1. Don't use `preload!`.
+1. Don't use `preload_app!`.
 This dirties the master process and means it will have to shutdown all the workers and re-exec itself to get your new code.
 It is not compatible with phased-restart and `prune_bundler` as well.

 1. Use `prune_bundler`.
 This makes it so that the cluster master will detach itself